Depression: Am I At Risk for Developing Depression?

 Recommended Related to Depression

-Read the Depression: Recognizing the Physical Symptoms article > >
+Read the Can Antidepressants Work for Me? article > >

 If you responded yes to both (a) and (b), you may be suffering from an episode of

-If you responded yes to question (c) and your symptoms are disabling and have lasted for more than two months, you should seek professional treatment.
+If your symptoms are disabling and have lasted for more than a few weeks, you should seek professional treatment.